ParallelMaths/parallel/pages/7-09-easter-challenges.md

 </div>

-Here is this week's collection of mathematical challenges designed to stretch your brain.
+Because it is the Easter holidays, this Parallelogram is longer than usual, but you have more time to complete it.

 * Start and stop whenever you like – your work will be saved each time.
 * The next Parallelogram is not until April 20, so there is no need to rush.